List of Great Old Ones: Y

-Yag-Kosha

-Yag-Kosha is described as a telepathic being with an elephant head, from outer space and being the last survivor of a group of refugees.

-Yag-Kosha appeared in the story "The Tower of the Elephant", from Robert Ervin Howard (the creator of "Kull" and "Conan, the Barbarian").
-The Tower of the Elephant was best known for being portrayed in the comic book Conan the Barbarian#4.

-Yba'sokug

-Yba'sokug is a great beast that is said to be come to devour the world, sending depravity before him in the form of his heralds.
-He is depicted as a froglike creature with a great multitude of eyes.
-Yba'sokug is worshiped fervently by "the lonely and the tired".
+Y'golonac

+Y'golonac (The Defiler) appeared in the short story "Cold Print" written by Ramsey Campbell.
+He is the god of perversion and depravity – not just "average" human perversions or depravities, but any that can be conceived of by a sapient being.

+When he possesses a human host to manifest, he appears as a grotesquely obese man, lacking a head or neck, with a mouth in the palm of each hand.
+Whenever someone reads "Revelations of Gla'aki" or the name of Y'golonac is invoked or made public, he appears in search of worshippers and victims, manifesting by taking possession of a wicked individual's body and soul.

 Yibb-Tstll

 Yibb-Tstll (The Drowner) is an obscure god, said to watch at the center of all time as the universe revolves.
 Because of this insight, only Yog-Sothoth is said to be wiser.
 Its blood, the Black, is a weapon which takes the form of black snowflakes that stick to and smother a victim.
 This is stated in The Caller of the Black.
 The god's touch causes an instant change in the person affected—this change is usually fatal but occasionally brings some benefit.

 Yibb-Tstll is sometimes described as an immobile, dark, tentacled entity with a pulpy, alien head, detached eyes, and large bat wings under which countless Nightgaunts suck black milk from its innumerable breasts.
 In Brian Lumley's short story "Rising with Surtsey" (1971), the narrator proclaims: "...
 I wanted to bound, to float in my madness through eldritch depths of unhallowed black blood.
 I wanted to cling to the writhing breasts of Yibb-Tstll.
 Insane...".
 Yibb-Tstll makes its major appearance in The Horror at Oakdeene.

-Having a close connection to the Great Old One Bugg-Shash, so should Yibb-Tstll be regarded as a Great Old One – specifically in the Drowners group introduced by Brian Lumley, parasitic alien entities which thrive by vampyrizing the Great Old Ones themselves – though in RPG materials she is classed as "Outer God".
+Having a close connection to the Great Old One Bugg-Shash, some scholars suggest that Yibb-Tstll should be regarded as a Great Old One—specifically in the Drowners group introduced by Brian Lumley, parasitic alien entities which thrive by vampirizing the Great Old Ones themselves – though in RPG materials she is classed as "Outer God".
+This is explained by the fact that she perceives all time and space and appears to have some connection to Yog-Sothoth.
+However, later sources explain that there are various theories regarding whether she should be classified as an Outer God, or a Great Old One, or a Unique Entity.